-The above graph demonstrates how particulate matter is more of a wintertime pollutant.
-The Southwest Clean Air Agency has continued to monitor PM10 and PM{2.5} at Moose Lodge in Vancouver through 2005.
+The above graph demonstrates how particulate matter is predominantly a wintertime pollutant.
+(Unfortunately, the monitoring equipment malfunctioned and failed to collect data for the month of March.)
+Elevated levels of particulate matter pollution are common in winter months as more residents heat their homes with wood.
+The Southwest Clean Air Agency has continued to monitor $PM{2.5}$ at Moose Lodge in Vancouver through 2006.
+The $PM{10}$ monitor at Moose Lodge was discontinued in 2006.